My Art Belongs in Museums

-So you make art; you think you're pretty good-- well, better than pretty good-- you think you're good enough to be in museums.
+So you make art and you think you're pretty good-- well, better than pretty good-- you think you're good enough to be in museums.
 Nope; that's not strong enough.
 You KNOW you're good enough to be in museums.
 Now what?
 How do you get your masterworks where they rightfully belong?

 Like it or not, politics and immersion in the community play significant roles in any artist's art world ascent, at least initially, and yes, it's true that some artists may have advantages over others in that regard.
-For example, doing the networking dance ahead of time in grad school is an effective, albeit expensive way to get in the mix, but it's not essential.
+For example, learning the networking dance ahead of time in undergrad or grad school is an effective, albeit expensive way to get in the mix, but it's not essential.
 No matter what kind of connections you have going in, your talent and vision as an artist ultimately prevail, not who you know.
-That said, knowing people who may be able to help you in various ways is better than not knowing them.
-So follow them on social media, make the gallery rounds, and familiarize yourself with those you think might ultimately take an interest in your art.
+That said, knowing people who may be able to help you in various ways at some point is better than not knowing them.
+So follow them on social media, make the gallery rounds, regularly visit and participate in museum activities, panel discussions, and talks both online and in person, and familiarize yourself with those you think might ultimately take an interest in your art.

 Now don't worry; we're not losing sight of the museums here.
 The reason you're doing all this is to gradually raise awareness about your art, both online and in real life, and hopefully start getting opportunities to show.
-This usually starts with invitations to participate in group shows, but group shows can be challenging in terms of getting your message out.
-They're not great for showing your full range of talents, but they're definitely a step in the right direction, and the more shows you get, the better.
+This usually begins with invitations to participate in group shows, but group shows can be challenging in terms of getting your message out.
+They're not great for showing your full range of talents, but they're definitely a step in the right direction.
+The more group shows you participate in and the more people who see your art, the better.
 At the same time, you want to be on the lookout for solo opportunities.
 This next step along your journey to the top typically takes a little more time, but once those solo shows start, you'll be much better positioned to impress.

-As you become increasingly involved in your local or regional scene, be creative about different ways to get larger selections of your art seen.
-Save the established galleries for when the time is right.
+As you become increasingly involved in your local or regional or online scene, be creative about different ways to get larger selections of your art seen.
+Save the more established galleries for when the time is right.
 For example, solo at an alternative space or even a space nobody knows.
 If you can curate a good solid cohesive body of your work, turn out people you've met and gotten along with, and also effectively present these events on social media, this could be the beginning of something big.
-You see, the main way art ends up in established galleries (and subsequently, in museums) is that owners get tips from artists, collectors, and other in-the-loopers who either come to your shows at out-of-the-way spaces, see your posts online, like what they find, see your potential and start spreading the word.
+You see, the main way art ends up in established galleries (and subsequently in museums) is that the owners get tips from artists, collectors, and other in-the-loopers who either come to your shows wherever they happen to be, follow you or see your posts online, like what they're looking at, see your potential, and start spreading the word.

-As an aside, holing up in the studio or occasionally posting or contacting people on social media without actively participating in the scene and making face-to-face contact is unlikely to get you anywhere fast.
+As an aside, holing up in the studio or only occasionally posting or contacting people directly or on social media without actively participating in the scene and making face-to-face contact is unlikely to get you anywhere fast.
 The same goes for approaching galleries who've never heard of you and have no idea who you are.
 For anything like this to work, your art has to be so astonishingly unbelievably remarkably amazing that a gallery has no choice but to take you on-- and that's astonishingly unbelievably remarkably rare.
 Not to belabor the point, but making all those personal contacts and connections is an essential part of the game.
-These days, the competition between good artists to get shows at good galleries is so extreme that having any kind of advantage, even if its only a referral, really really helps.
+These days, the competition between good artists to get shows at good galleries is so intensely competitive that having any kind of advantage, even if its only name recognition or a referral, really really helps.